 Behold: Material Design

-It wouldn’t be on this list if it wasn’t a challenging endeavor, so yes building a design system is another excellent job for a UX consultant.
+It wouldn’t be on this list if it weren’t a challenging endeavor, so building a design system is another excellent job for a UX consultant.

-From deciding on an initial scope to defining the system standards, building your very own design system is absolutely a worthwhile endeavour.
-Improving the consistency of your UX design across of your product touch points will be a tremendous help to your users.
+From deciding on an initial scope to defining the system standards, building your design system is worthwhile.
+Improving the consistency of your UX design across your product touchpoints will tremendously help your users.

 But if you haven’t done one before, it’s best to call in the calvary.
 Design systems are powerful assets, but that doesn’t mean they can’t fail.

 Look, let’s call it like it is.
 Do I work for a UX design agency that offers UX consulting?
 Yes.
-Does that in any way dampen the simple logic that some things -- particularly things as important as UX design -- are best handled by experts?
-Absolutely not.
+Does that dampen the simple logic that some things -- particularly things as crucial as UX design -- are best handled by experts?
+Not.

-But if they influence the effectiveness of your experience design in any serious way, you’ll have more than recouped your investment.
+But if they influence the effectiveness of your experience design in any profound way, you’ll have more than recouped your investment.